-Target is a store near and dear to Minnesotans, and now the country.
+Target is a store near and dear to Minnesotans, and now the world.
 The Dayton Brothers were first confronted with the idea of a discount store in 1960 when Ira Hayes of the National Cash Register Co. spoke at a monthly Dayton’s management meeting about the trend of discount houses in the old textile mills in New England.
 One of the stores they visited when formulating their plan was TOPS, which would come to St. Louis Park in 1963.

 Target began opening on Sundays in January 1964.
 This was against the State’s “Blue Law,” and the case went to court.
 The law was quickly changed as other stores followed suit in order to compete.

 In 1967 the Dayton Company went public, becoming the Dayton Corporation.